 Essential Fish Habitat (EFH) established under the Magnuson-Stevens Fishery Conservation and Management Act (MSA) includes those waters and substrate necessary to ensure the production needed to support a long-term sustainable fishery (i.e., properly functioning habitat conditions necessary for the long-term survival of the species through the full range of environmental variation).
 EFH includes all streams, lakes, ponds, wetlands, and other water bodies currently, or historically, accessible to salmon in Washington, Oregon, Idaho, and California.
 Three salmonid species are identified under the MSA, chinook salmon, coho salmon and Puget Sound pink salmon.
 Chinook and coho salmon occur on the Mt.
 Hood National Forest in the Clackamas River, Hood River, and Sandy River basins.
-Chinook and coho salmon utilize the mainstem Clackamas River for migration, rearing, and spawning habitat.
-They also utilize the lower reaches of Pinhead Creek, West Pinhead Creek, Last Creek, and Lowe Creek for rearing and spawning habitat.
+Chinook and coho salmon utilize the mainstem Clackamas and Collawash Rivers for migration, rearing, and spawning habitat.
+They also utilize the lower reaches of the Oak Grove Fork and North Fork of the Clackamas River for rearing and spawning habitat.
 The proposed project would not have any adverse effect on water or substrate essential to the life history of coho, chinook, or chum salmon that occur within these drainages of the Clackamas River.

-Implementation of the 2007 Plantation Thinning project would Not Adversely Affect essential fish habitat for chinook or coho salmon.
+Implementation of this project would Not Adversely Affect essential fish habitat for chinook or coho salmon.
 This activity would not jeopardize the existence of any of the species of concern or adversely modify critical habitat and would not adversely affect Essential Fish Habitat as designated under the 1996 Amendment to the Magnuson-Stevens Act.